-Do not forget - Binoculars, prescription drugs (also bring the generic names for these drugs), toiletries, prescription glasses (and a spare pair), insect repellant, sunscreen and sunglasses, camera, flashlight, batteries (for electronic equipment and chargers for re-chargeable batteries if required), converter plug set if needed and plug adaptors, alarm clock, money pouch, field guide(s), daypacks.
-Your guide will have a Swarovski telescope; however, if you have your own scope it is recommended that you bring it too.
+Do not forget - Binoculars, prescription drugs (also bring the generic names for these drugs), toiletries, prescription glasses (and a spare pair), insect repellant, sunscreen and sunglasses, camera, flashlight, batteries (for electronic equipment and chargers for the re-chargeable batteries if required), converter plug set if needed and plug adaptors, alarm clock, money pouch, field guide(s), daypacks.
+Your guide will have a Swarovski Telescope, however if you have your own scope it is recommended that you bring it too.

-Key documents and cash - Passport, your travel or health insurance card - photocopies of which can be carried by the tour leader in case of emergency, credit cards - see info above, USD, EUR, or GBP can be exchanged into Australian Dollars if you prefer not to simply draw from ATM's.
+Key Documents and Cash - Passports, your travel or health insurance cards - photocopies of which can be carried by the tour leader, in case of emergency, credit cards - see info above, US\$, euro or GBP£ can be exchanged into Australian Dollars if you prefer not to simply draw from ATM's, cash for drinks, gifts, tips, items of a personal nature etc. not included within the tour cost.